acfinspace/Spacelibraryoftales/docs/authors/princeseraghis/theinfiltration.md

 > Original post: [https://forums.eveonline.com/t/yc-124-newcwc-the-infiltration/357929](https://forums.eveonline.com/t/yc-124-newcwc-the-infiltration/357929)

-> The following was created by a Ni-Kunni from my household.
+> Author’s Note: The following was created by a Ni-Kunni from my household.
 This is not his first language, but as a mentor of mine for many years, he was moved to make the attempt, and insisted I enter this work on his behalf.
 It is an account of our earliest days together, when I was but a young second officer in the Imperial Navy fighting in the Bleak Lands.
 I took him into my own household after our Captain was slain in battle.

 > Entry for YC124 New Eden Capsuleer’s Writing Contest in the Poetry category.